 About the Author

 Tracy Beth Høeg, MD, PhD will be a PGY3 this July at the University of California-Davis Department of PM&R. Before moving to the United States last year, she spent seven years working in Ophthalmology in Denmark.
 She has been an ultramarathon runner since 2008 and was a member of Team USA in the World Championships in Ultra Trail Running in 2013.
 She is also the owner and head coach at My Little Physiology.
-She can be contacted at email@example.com.
-If you are interested in volunteering as a physician at an ultramarathon event, you may want to consider going through http://ultramedicalteam.org/.
+She can be contacted at firstname.lastname@example.org.

 Research in using technology for rehabilitation is a burgeoning field.
 Many exciting high-tech devices such as bionic limbs and exoskeletons are in development with funding from large grant sources such as the Defense Advanced Research Projects Agency.
 However, there has also been an explosion in development of consumer-grade biometric sensors that have the potential for great utility in the rehabilitation environment as well.